-- D. A composite dividing fence having an overall height of 1,800 millimetres, except with respect to the front setback area, which satisfies the following specifications for the brick component of the construction: - (1) (a) brick piers of minimum 345 millimetres x 345 millimetres at 1,800 millimetres centres bonded to a minimum height base wall of 516 millimetres (6 courses); - (b) each pier shall be reinforced with one 10 millimetre diameter galvanised reinforced starting rod 1,500 millimetres high with a 250 millimetres horizontal leg bedded into a 500 millimetres x 200 millimetres concrete footing and set 65 millimetres above the base of the footing.
+- D. A composite dividing fence having an overall height of not exceeding 1,800 millimetres, except with respect to the front setback area for which there is no minimum height but which is subject to clause 2.2, which satisfies the following specifications for the brick component of the construction: - (1) (a) brick piers of minimum 345 millimetres x 345 millimetres at 1,800 millimetres centres bonded to a minimum height base wall of 5164 millimetres (6 courses); - (b) each pier shall be reinforced with one 10 millimetre diameter galvanised reinforced starting rod 1,500 millimetres high with a 250 millimetres horizontal leg bedded into a 500 millimetres x 200 millimetres concrete footing and set 65 millimetres above the base of the footing.
 The top of the footing shall be 1 course (85 millimetres) below ground level; - (c) the minimum ultimate strength of brickwork shall be 20 Megapascals.

 Mortar shall be a mix of 1 part cement, 1 part lime and 6 parts sand; - (d) the ground under the footings is to be compacted to 6 blows per 300 millimetres and checked with a standard falling weight penetrometer; and - (e) control joints in brickwork shall be provided with double piers at a maximum of 6000 millimetre centres; or - (2) (a) brick piers of a minimum 345 millimetres x 345 millimetres x 2,700 millimetres centres bonded to the base; and - (b) each pier shall be reinforced with two 10 millimetre diameter galvanised reinforced starting rods 1500 millimetres high with a 250 millimetres horizontal leg bedded into a 500 millimetres x 200 millimetres concrete footing and set 65 millimetres above the base of the footing.
 The top of the footing shall be 1 course (85 millimetres) below ground level.